serenay7/rmfs-simulation/README.md

 If you're all set, you can click "Run Simulation" and you'll receive an output Excel.
 Current experiments file are filled with experiments from our senior year, you can clear those files before starting experimentations.

 When you choose what you want to experiment, an experiment matrix is created using [PyDOE3](https://pydoe3.readthedocs.io/en/latest/).
+It is a 2-Level Full-Factorial experiment.
 You can see the experiment matrix in the output Excel.

 **Experiment Outputs:**